11 Tips To Grow Your Business With Inbound Marketing

 Let’s imagine you’re a criminal defense attorney.
 What might your clients search for online?
 Criminal defense, sure.
 But under that umbrella might be breaking and entering, assault, or identity theft.

 Topic clusters allow you to address each question your website visitors might have without overloading them with too much information.
-Need a little help developing topics which fall under the umbrella?
+Need a little help developing topics that fall under the umbrella?
 Do a little keyword research!

 5. Conduct keyword research